chatcharoen/dbsec-workshop/Lab_Guides/Redaction/README.md

      ![](images/119.png)

-- After adding the NINO column to the Data Redaction Policy, click the Add button to add SSN, SIN, and CORPORATE_CARD with the parameters you see below.
+- After adding the NINO column to the Data Redaction Policy, click the Add button to add SIN, SSN and CORPORATE_CARD with the parameters you see below.

         Sensitive Column Type: SOCIAL_INSURANCE_NUMBER
         Expression Name: Default Expression